zen-xu/ghostty/README.md

 and software.
 You can use this as a drop-in replacement for your existing terminal emulator.

 **Project Status:** Pre-Alpha.
-This project is not ready to be used as a day-to-day terminal emulator.
-It can't even render vim yet!
+It now supports enough to be used day to day for my use case, but is still missing a lot of functionality.

 ## Roadmap and Status